bruits/maudit/website/content/docs/quick-start.md

 In this guide, you'll learn how to create a Maudit website and the general basis of Maudit in a few minutes of reading.

-If you prefer to read more detailed explanations, including exploration of various Maudit concepts, please read the [the tutorial]().
+If you prefer to read more detailed explanations, including exploration of various Maudit concepts, please read the [core concepts](/docs/content/).

 **This guide assumes that you have Rust installed and are familiar with the terminal.**